-A family that thrives is one where healthy interdependence is supported.
-Respect for different roles is essential, especially between a wife and a husband whose shared authority is critical.
-In fact, strong and harmonious kinship is dependent upon every member of the clan.
-Trust, shared responsibilities, and good communication are essential.
+A family that thrives is one where a healthy interdependence is cultivated.
+Respect for different roles is essential.
+A common example is between a wife and a husband whose shared authority is critical.
+In fact, strong and harmonious kinship is dependent upon every member of the family or tribe.
+Trust, shared responsibilities, and good communication are primary values.
 Each person must be encouraged to find his or her position and appropriate contribution.

-The functional family is a team that symbolizes the ideal of human interdependence, and has long provided a firm foundation for society.
-The healthy family is an embryo of society and the native soil in which ethical values take root and grow.
-Fertilize this soil, and the whole of society benefits.
+A harmonious family is a team that symbolizes the ideal of human interdependence, and has long provided a foundation for society.
+The healthy family is an embryo of community and the native soil in which ethical values take root and grow.
+Fertilize this soil, and the entire society benefits.

-The forces that bind a family are a balance of feminine and masculine — nurturing and receptivity combined with leadership and responsibility.
+The forces that bind a family are a balance of feminine and masculine — the nurturing and receptive combined with outgoing leadership and taking responsibility.
 In other words, good parenting.
-The parents’ words should be consistent, have meaning and power.
-Siblings’ relationships between themselves and the parents carry variations of feminine and masculine energies too.
-Relations on all kinds of teams are improved through cultivation of the yin/yang, receptive/responsible balance.
-Learn to listen and receive help from others, and be willing to assume an appropriate role in any group you are part of or join.
-A good team player is supremely valuable.
+A parent’s words should be consistent, have meaning and power.
+Siblings’ relationships between themselves and their parents carry variations of feminine and masculine energies too.
+Relations on all kinds of teams are improved through cultivation of a yin/yang, open/responsible balance.
+Learn to listen and receive help from others, and be willing to assume an appropriate role in any group you belong with.
+A good team player is supremely valuable to everyone.